 - Kintarō, as expected, has appeared in many Manga, Anime, and video games.
 The protagonist of the hit Anime series, Gintama, is loosely named after Kintarō’s adult name.

 - As one of the most beloved heroes in Japanese folklore stories, Kintarō was a very popular subject in Edo-Period Ukiyo paintings.
-Replicas of such paintings are widely sold as tourist souvenirs too.
+Replicas of such paintings are widely sold as tourist souvenirs.

-- Of note, Kintarō is often shown wielding a hatchet for he was supposedly given one by his mother to assist local woodcutters.
-The carp he grips is actually a buddy of his.
+- Of note, Kintarō is often shown wielding a hatchet as he was supposedly given one by his mother to assist local woodcutters.
+The carp he grips is actually a buddy of his too.

-- Kintarō is said to be quite fond of sumo wrestling with his animal buddies.
+- Kintarō is said to be quite fond of sumo wrestling with his animal buddies too.
 These opponents include the huge carp he is usually shown with.

 7. Kaguya-Hime (かぐや姫)

-Much like the story of Momotarō, Kaguya-Hime was found by a childless woodcutter within a mysterious, shining stalk of bamboo.
-She grew up into a woman of extraordinary beauty, and the woodcutter also became rich, as he regularly found gold within bamboo stalks after adopting Kaguya-Hime.
+Much like the story of Momotarō, Kaguya-Hime was found by a childless woodcutter within a mysterious shining stalk of bamboo.
+After she grew up, she was renowned throughout Japan for her extraordinary beauty.
+At the same time, the woodcutter also became incredibly wealthy as he regularly found gold within bamboo stalks after adopting Kaguya-Hime.

 Notes and Tourist Attractions Associated With Kaguya-Hime

 - The Japanese Emperor also courted Kaguya-Hime.
-It was while declining his hand in marriage that Kaguya-Hime revealed she was from the moon.
+It was while declining his marriage proposal that Kaguya-Hime revealed she was from the moon.

-- Though rejected, the Japanese Emperor was not offended and remained in contact with Kaguya-Hime.
+- Though dejected, the Japanese Emperor was not offended and remained in contact with Kaguya-Hime.
 Because of this friendship, Kaguya-Hime left the Emperor a personal note and a little of the elixir of immortality she ingested.
-However, the heartbroken Japanese Emperor refused to ingest the elixir of immortality and ordered it and the beauty’s final letter to be burnt atop Japan’s highest mountain.
-This supposedly gave birth to the modern name of Mount Fuji.
+However, the heartbroken Emperor refused to ingest the elixir and ordered it and the beauty’s final letter to be burnt atop Japan’s highest mountain.
+This supposedly gave birth to the modern name of Mount Fuji, Japan's most famous volcano.
 Fuji is homonymous with the Japanese characters for “undying.”

-- A lovely mural of Kaguya-Hime can be seen at the Shin-Fuji Shinkansen Station.
-On clear days, Mount Fuji is visible in full from the station.
+- A lovely mural of Kaguya-Hime can be seen at Shin-Fuji Shinkansen Station.
+On clear days, Mount Fuji is fully visible from the station too.

-- It is unclear why Kaguya-Hime was sent to live in the mortal world.
+- It is unclear why Kaguya-Hime was sent to live in out world.
 Some versions state she was temporarily exiled for an offense.
 Others claim she was fleeing from lunar civil conflict.